analysis-tools-dev/static-analysis/CONTRIBUTING.md

   in `data/categories.yml` If a tool does not match any existing category, feel free to start a new category.

-Once you're done, call `make render` to check for errors and create the final rendered `README.md`.
 Finally, create a pull request with all your changes.
+You can call `make render` to check for errors before.
+This is optional, because it will also be done when creating a pull request.

 # How to mark a tool as unmaintained/deprecated